 Trusting/Faith When I Have Learned to Distrust

-The biblical sense of faith is more accurately stated as as the unword faithing.
+The biblical sense of faith is more accurately stated as the unword faithing.
 We don't "get" the faith we need for our journey at one time.
 We don't "have" the faith required to complete our life immediately.
 Trusting is about taking the next step we need to take, not about finishing the race.

 I once thought differently.
 I used to approach God as an "it" I could grab, that being filled with the Spirit was having it all locked up, possessing everything spiritual, securing all that God had for me forever.
 I now know that is not only unreal and unhelpful, that is not faith.
 Call it certainty, call it control, but not trust.
 And like that unfortunate phrase we sing," Because He lives...all fear is gone," we often present faith as the eradication of fear, doubt and questioning.
-But some of our best decisions are made and carried out in the spite of fear and doubts.
+But some of our best decisions are made and carried out in spite of fear and doubts.

 People filled with the Spirit, the Guide, are those taking their next steps.
 For the disciple Peter, trust was about taking the next step on a stormy lake (Matthew 14:31).
 But if life has taught me distrust more than anything else, relearning life isn't easy.
 How can I trust God, especially when people who claim to represent God have hurt me?
 Many who have started their faith journey with good intentions of serving others have become injured in the process.
 Like the servant parable in Julian of Norwich's Showings, we didn't choose to become wounded servants.